 “I want to be known for being ______________ so that I can deliver __________.”

 I’m not sure I answered all my questions (still working through it) however I do believe for today’s leader to be successful, it essentially comes down to personal brand; what we are known for and what we deliver.
 Personal branding is essentially the ongoing process of establishing an image or impression in the mind of others about yourself.

 In Be Your Own Brand, marketers David McNally and Karl Speak define personal brand this way: "Your brand is a perception or emotion, maintained by somebody other than you, that describes the total experience of having a relationship with you."

 For a brand to be successful, it has to understand who its audience is and how it interacts with that audience.
 Look at Nike, Apple, Coca Cola etc. They are absolutely clear who they need to market to and who they need to attract.
-David Beckham, Kim Kardashian, Jamie Oliver, Barack Obama are all good examples of how they have built their own personal brand: by knowing their audience and giving them what they want.
+David Beckham, Zendaya, Richard Branson, Harry Styles, Kim Kardashian, Jamie Oliver, Barack Obama are all good examples of how they have built their own personal brand: by knowing their audience and giving them what they want.

 The same applies to leadership branding, what does the audience want from their leader?

-Experts predict that by 2020 millennials, now aged between 22 and 37, will make up 35% of the global workforce, while ‘Generation Z’, aged 21 and younger, will make up 24%.
-So by next year, more than half the entire workforce population around the world will be made up by younger workers, and this figure will rise to roughly 75% of the global workforce by 2025.
+Experts predict that by 2022 millennials, now aged between 25 and 40, will make up 35% of the global workforce, while ‘Generation Z’, aged 24 and younger, will make up 24%.
+Some organisations now have more than half the entire workforce population made up by younger workers, and this figure will rise to roughly 75% of the global workforce by 2025.